ghpZ54K8ZRwU62zGVSePPs97yAv9swuAY0mVDR4/nostrtrn/README.md

 #### As Verifiable Data Registry

-nostrtrn builds on Rooch Network and uses Rooch Network as Verifiable Data Registry, or VDR.
+Nostrtrn builds on Rooch Network and uses Rooch Network as Verifiable Data Registry, or VDR.

-nostrtrn leverages Nostr in Move project to persist Nostr events on Rooch Network as verifiable data source, and communicates with external registered Nostr relays via a service discovery and registry mechanism on Rooch Network.
+Nostrtrn leverages Nostr in Move project to persist Nostr events on Rooch Network as verifiable data source, and communicates with external registered Nostr relays via a service discovery and registry mechanism on Rooch Network.

 ## Related Links